 We’re excited to have your child join us this summer at Specialty Camps!
 On this page, you’ll find forms you need to complete, as well as important information to help you prepare for a summer of fun and skill building.

 Suggested Items to Bring to Camp

 You will receive more information two weeks before your child attends camp, including further details of what to bring, including specific sports equipment.

-All Sports Camps provide a lunch period.
 Please send your child to camp with a kosher (vegetarian or dairy) lunch and snack in an insulated bag or container.
 We are a peanut free camp, please refrain from packing peanuts or peanut-related snacks for your child.

-For an additional fee, campers can pre-order lunches from the on-site café.
+- For an additional fee, campers can pre-order lunches from the on-site café.
 Details are available by contacting firstname.lastname@example.org or 617.558.6486.
 Lunch forms can be found below.

 Camp is staffed by a registered nurse (RN) and a physician on call.
-In case of an emergency, the local hospital is less than five miles away from the JCC.
+In case of an emergency, the local hospital is less than five miles away from JCC Greater Boston.

-JCC Summer Sports Camps are in compliance with the Commonwealth of Massachusetts Department of Public Health policies and are inspected and licensed by the City of Newton Department of Public Health.
+Camp Kaleidoscope is in compliance with the Commonwealth of Massachusetts Department of Public Health policies and is inspected and licensed by the City of Newton Department of Public Health.
 As part of that relationship, we have been asked to share commonly asked questions about Meningococcal Disease.

 Parents can request copies of background checks, health care and discipline policies, as well as procedures for filing grievances.